jeffcardillo/BruteForceZipPasswordCrack/README.md

    password[i] = chars[(int)((count / (Math.pow(chars.length, i))) % chars.length)];
 }
 ```
+Where length is the length of the password you are generating.
+The beauty of this is that it will work for just about any length password.

 ### Usage
 Below is a sample command showing all arguments.
 Arguments are optional, however you'll need to actually specify a source zip file and a destination to extract to.